abygeorge8848/abygeorge8848/README.md

-- 👋 Hi, I’m @abygeorge8848
+- 👋 Hi, I’m Aby!
-- 👀 I’m interested in machine learning, web development and python, java software development.
+- 👀 I’m interested in machine learning, web development and python, java, javascript software development.
 I can work with C as well.
 - 🌱 I’m currently learning machine learning and web development
 - 💞️ I’m looking to collaborate on projects for various companies.
 - 📫 How to reach me - 8848175931